Simplicity Review - is this the KiwiSaver scheme for you?

 Limitations

-Simplicity doesn’t have a customer-facing office, but it does have a phone number to call - 022 548 0212.
-Contact can also be made by email, Twitter or Facebook, and the website also offers a “phone me back”.
+Simplicity doesn’t have a customer-facing office; contact can also be made by email, Facebook, and the website also offers a “request a call” function.

-Simplicity doesn’t have a customer-facing office, but it does have a phone number to call - 022 548 0212.
-Contact can also be made by email, Twitter or Facebook, and the website also offers a “phone me back”.
+Simplicity doesn’t have a customer-facing office; contact can also be made by email, Facebook, and the website also offers a “request a call” function.

 Your KiwiSaver balance will be largely based on the rise and fall of sharemarketsDepending on which Simplicity fund you invest in, the movements in New Zealand, Australian and/or overseas share prices will affect the value of your investment.
 What's important is not to look at the day to day, but the year-on-year return.
 Markets are volatile, and individual shares more so, but as every company on the sharemarket is profit-orientated, over time the value of the share index as a whole will increase, and as will your investment.